marman-hp/MiniPipeline/README.md

 // If using WebSocket:
-// Blazor web app/server need websocket, it should be enabled
+// Blazor web app/server default need websocket, it should be enabled
+// with RC1 now you can skip this if you don't need to work with websocket

 //this only for websocket handshake
 // builder.Services.Configure<PipelineSocketOptions>(config =>